inveniosoftware/react-searchkit/docs/docs/using_url_parameters.md

 ### Disable deep linking

-Deep linking can be disabled by setting to `false` the `persistentUrl.enabled` config variable.
+Deep linking can be disabled by setting to `false` the `urlHandlerApi.enabled` config variable.

 ### Inject the new configuration

-You can inject overridden configuration in an object named `persistentUrl`.
+You can inject overridden configuration in an object named `urlHandlerApi`.

 ```jsx
 const myParamValidator = new MyParamValidator();